-State Parks Dam Maintenance, \$721,000: CPW owns and operates 110 dams around the state.
-Dams are like any other manmade infrastructure in that they slowly deteriorate over time due to use and exposure to the elements.
+State Parks Dam Maintenance, \$300,000: CPW owns and operates 110 dams, 17 of which are at state parks.
+Dams are like any other capital infrastructure in that they slowly deteriorate over time due to use and exposure to the elements.
 Regular maintenance and minor repairs are necessary for continued safe and efficient operation.
 High and significant hazard dams also present a hazard to the downstream public so timely maintenance is a critical risk reduction activity for the agency.
-Major dam repair and renovation projects are funded through the agency's regular project selection process.
-CPW maintains this budget for smaller, regular maintenance projects and for repair projects that emerge mid-fiscal year.
+Major dam repair and renovation projects are funded through the agency's regular project selection process; this funding is for smaller cost regular maintenance, repairs, and associated design work.